Europlug

-The Europlug is a flat, two-pole, round-pin domestic AC power plug, rated for voltages up to 250 V and currents up to 2.5 A. It is a compromise design intended to connect low-power Class II appliances safely to the many different forms of round-pin domestic power socket used across Europe.
-However, it is not compatible with the rectangular-pin BS 1363 sockets found in Cyprus, Gibraltar, Hong Kong, Ireland, Malta and the United Kingdom.
-Europlugs are non-rewirable and must be supplied attached to a power cord.
+The Europlug is a flat, non-rewirable two-pole, round-pin domestic AC power plug, rated for voltages up to 250 V and currents up to 2.5 A. It is a compromise design for low-power Class II appliances that is compatible with all round-pin domestic power socket used across Europe (though not the rectangular-pin BS 1363 sockets found in the United Kingdom or the former British colonies of Cyprus, Ireland, and Malta).
+By the standard, Europlugs must be non-rewirable and must be supplied attached to a power cord; anything else is non-compliant.

+The plug is often used on the housing of small plug-in power supplies.
+Though standardization excludes it, there are cable couplings for Europlugs and rewireable plugs available.

 History

 The Europlug design, intended for use with socket-outlets meeting other standards, appeared first in 1963 as Alternative II of Standard Sheet XVI in the second edition of CEE Publication 7 by the contributing members of Austria, Belgium, Czechoslovakia, Denmark, Federal Republic of Germany, Finland, France, Greece, Hungary, Italy, Netherlands, Norway, Poland, Portugal, Sweden, Switzerland, United Kingdom, and Yugoslavia.
 The Europlug is therefore sometimes also referred to as the "CEE 7/16 Alternative II plug" or simply as the "CEE 7/16 plug".
 It was also described in 1975 as plug C5 in IEC Technical Report 83.
 In 1990 it was defined by Cenelec standard EN 50075 which has national equivalents in most European countries, as described in IEC 60083 which superseded IEC/TR 83 (and no longer uses the C5 designation).

-The Europlug is unusual as the standard specifies only a plug; there is no socket-outlet designed specifically for use with it.
+The Europlug is unusual as the standard specifies a plug only; there is no socket/outlet defined specifically for use with it.
+The Europlug is attached to the housing of small power devices of Class II with maximal current of 2.5 A.